Wesley Research Institute

 Clinical Trials Coordinator

 Chris is of a nursing background and has a number of years’ experience across an array of clinical areas within The Wesley Hospital, including Neuroscience, acute stroke and surgical Urology.
-He has joined Wesley Research Institute as a Clinical Research Assistant and is currently focusing on several clinical trials pertaining to Coeliac Disease.
+He has joined Wesley Research Institute as a Clinical Trial Coordinator.

 Marie-Louise Omega